Andrew M. Gleason: Teaching and education reform

 But Gleason's "talent for exposition" did not always imply that the reader would be enlightened without effort of his own.
 Even in a wartime memo on the urgently important decryption of the German Enigma cipher, Gleason and his colleagues wrote:

 The reader may wonder why so much is left to the reader.
 A book on swimming strokes may be nice to read, but one must practice the strokes while actually in the water before one can claim to be a swimmer.
 So if the reader desires to actually possess the knowledge for recovering wiring from a depth, let the reader get his paper and pencils, using perhaps four colors to avoid confusion in the connecting links, and go to work.

 His notes and exercises on probability and statistics, drawn up for his lectures to code-breaking colleagues during the war (see below) remained in use in National Security Agency training for several decades; they were published openly in 1985.

 In a 1964 Science article, Gleason wrote of an apparent paradox arising in attempts to explain mathematics to nonmathematicians:

 It is notoriously difficult to convey the proper impression of the frontiers of mathematics to nonspecialists.
 Ultimately the difficulty stems from the fact that mathematics is an easier subject than the other sciences.
 Consequently, many of the important primary problems of the subjectthat is, problems which can be understood by an intelligent outsiderhave either been solved or carried to a point where an indirect approach is clearly required.
-The great bulk of pure mathematical research is concerned with secondary, tertiary, or higher-order problem, the very statement of which can hardly be understood until one has mastered a great deal of technical mathematics.
+The great bulk of pure mathematical research is concerned with secondary, tertiary, or higher-order problems, the very statement of which can hardly be understood until one has mastered a great deal of technical mathematics.